reframejs/reframe/docs/overview.template.md

 **Mixed Web Apps**

-We introduce a new kind of apps: "Mixed Web Apps" (MWA).
+We introduce a new kind of app: "Mixed Web Apps" (MWA).

-The stack is composed of:
- - Modern interactive frontend (with React or Vue)
- - Node.js backend

-But only some pages have a frontend.

-This is because non-interactive HTML pages

-It's a mix be
-We introduce what we call "Mixed Web Apps"
-Reframe introduces a new kind of apps that combine old-school non-interactive HTML pages and modern interactive pages.

-Old-school non-interactive HTML pages excell in developer experience (they are much much easier to implement than modern interactive DOM-dynamic pages) and performance (especially on mobile)
+Non-interactive views are considerably easier to implement and more performant than interactive views.

-but they don't of

-MWAs embraces non-interactive pages as well as interactive pages.
+MWAs are about combining non-interactive views with interactive views.

-We call such apps "Mixed Web Apps" (MWA).

 We believe MWAs to be the future of web dev.